typst-community/rfcs/rfcs/0006-doctring-syntax.md

 - The typst version to render the docstring.
 - The docstring processor used to process the docstring.

-Since the prelude is defined in `typst.toml`, a minimal typst version can be specified, which determines the default prelude and compiler to render the docstring.
-Besides `min-version`, A `typst-version` is suggested to added to `typst.toml` to tell which typst version ensures to render the typst syntax used by docstring.
+Since the prelude is defined in `typst.toml`, a minimal typst version can be specified, which determines the default prelude and compiler to render the docstring, ensuring to render the typst syntax used by docstring.

 ## Discussion: Customizing the docstring handlers